open-telemetry/opentelemetry-specification/specification/logs/event-api.md

 pattern logging, file rotation, network appenders, etc. These features cannot be used with the Event API at this time.

-If a logging framework is capable of creating logs which correctly map to the Event data model, logging in this manner is also an acceptable way to create Events.
+If a logging library is capable of creating logs which correctly map to the Event data model, logging in this manner is also an acceptable way to create Events.